Localization Maturity Assessment

-Take our Online Assessment to place your organization on the Global Communication Maturity Model.
-By answering 5 questions about your organization’s need for translation, you’ll get our report on where your organization is likely located on our Maturity Model, what your most important Risk Factors are for growth and Actionable Information on how you can mitigate this risk.
+Take our Online Localization Maturity Assessment to place your organization on the Global Communication Maturity Model.
+By answering 5 questions about your organization’s need for translation, you’ll get our analysis on where your organization is likely located on our Maturity Model, what your most important Risk Factors are for growth and Actionable Information on how you can mitigate this risk.
 Want to take it further?
 We offer mentoring based on our experience, our tools developed and our philosophy of continuous improvement.

 WHAT ARE THE STAGES?